QMSTR/web/content/blog/qmstr-newsletter-5.md

 # Key building blocks are falling into place

-The first CI build job was set up to automatically build and test incoming pull requests to the [master](https://github.com/QMSTR/qmstr) repository.
+The first CI build job has been set up to automatically build and test incoming pull requests to the [master](https://github.com/QMSTR/qmstr) repository.
 It reports CI results for the pull requests before they are merged.

 The `qmstr-cli` tool can now be used to interact with the master.
 It offers basic operations like triggering analysis or reporting, or to